 Reaching 127 metres in height and 83 metres in width, the Seville Cathedral is one of the largest church buildings in the world.
 But that’s not all!
 The cathedral also has an impressive interior, with magnificent stained glass windows, a Gothic choir stall and altar with beautiful carvings.
 The cathedral also houses the tomb of no less than Christopher Columbus.
 Of course, whether or not the tomb actually contains the remains of Columbus is not known.

-Many of the old royal palaces are no longer used as residences, but the Spanish Royal Family still uses the Real Alcázar in Seville.
+Many of the old royal palaces are no longer used as residences, but the Royal Family in Spain still uses the Real Alcázar in Seville.
 This is not surprising considering how breathtaking this palace is.
 It is built in Moorish style and considered one of history’s architectural high points, making it one of the sights of Seville that you absolutely cannot miss!

 Spanish for Museum of Fine Arts, the name of the museum says it all!
 The museum is housed in a former monastery from 1612 and takes you through 600 years of Spanish art.
 Here you will find numerous religious works of arts by such Spanish masters as Velázques, Murillo and Zurbarán.